Student Organizations

 Aero Society of Automotive Engineers (ASAE)

-ASAE ultimately aims to represent the University of Delaware’s Department of Mechanical Engineering at the 2020 SAE Aero Design competition by excelling at all competition objectives.
-This means working together as a cohesive team to design, build, and fly an RC plane while fulfilling Senior Design requirements.
-Team members will enhance and display technical and theoretical competencies, as well as further developing professional engineering practices as we work towards this goal.
-Additionally, club members will have great opportunities to socialize with professional engineers and company representatives, attend career building and networking events, and take field trips to local airfields to learn about, build, and fly RC planes.
+ASAE ultimately aims to represent the University of Delaware’s Department of Mechanical Engineering at the 2024 SAE Aero East Competition by excelling at all competition objectives.
+This means working together as a cohesive team to design, build, and fly an RC plane from scratch.
+Team members will enhance and display technical and theoretical competencies, as well as further develop professional engineering practices as we work towards this goal.
+Additionally, club members will have great opportunities to socialize with professional engineers and company representatives, attend career-building and networking events, and take field trips to local airfields to learn about, build, and fly RC planes.

 Advisor: Adam Wickenheiser